davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 - predict_single_image.py: It launches the inference on a single input image chosen by the user.
 *******************************************************************************
 ## Usage

-1.Use first organize_folder_structure.py to create organize the data in the following folder structure.
+Folders structure:
-Folder Structure:
+Use first "organize_folder_structure.py" to create organize the data in the following folder structure:

 	.